-We do not currently have any off-balance sheet arrangements.
+The Company does not currently have any off-balance sheet arrangements.

 Recent Accounting Announcements

 Accounting pronouncements issued by the FASB or other authoritative accounting standards groups with future effective dates are either not applicable or not significant to the consolidated financial statements.